clemdesign/typescript-tsgeo/README.md

 ### Manual Installation

-To install this library, just download the zip version of this repository and unzip content in your application project.
+To install this library, just download the zip version of this repository and unzip the content of `/src` sub-directory in your application project.

 ## Features